PKU-Alignment/safety-gymnasium/docs/environments/safe_vision/formula_one.rst

     :align: center
     :scale: 40 %

-On each episode, the agent is randomly positioned at one of seven checkpoints and seeks to optimize its approaches to the 'Goal' location, all while circumventing 'RoadBarriers' and racetrack fences.
+**The Level 1 of FormulaOne** requires the agent to maximize its reach to the goal position while circumventing barriers and racetrack fences.
+For each episode, the agent is randomly initialized at one of the seven checkpoints.

 +-----------------------------+----------------------------------------------------------------+
 | Specific Observation Space  | Box(-inf, inf, (32,), float64)                                 |